-Checklist For Other Coverage Before Waiving
+Checklist Before Waiving Coverage

-Coverage in the Washington D.C.
+Coverage in the D.C.
 Metropolitan Area

 Cost increases have caused many employers to adopt benefits through a health maintenance organization (HMO), preferred provider organization (PPO), or other managed care system.
 Some HMOs and PPOs limit access to non-emergency care to a specific geographic area.
 Students must have more than just emergency coverage while attending school.
 Adequate student coverage should provide full benefits for health care in the Washington area with an unlimited benefit maximum.
 For simple inexpensive tests, such as throat cultures or blood counts, HMO coverage often requires travel to an approved site.
 Please refer to the Waiver Approval process for specific waiver requirements.